 West Indies quicks excite Estwick ahead of England Tests

-LONDON, United Kingdom (AFP) — The West Indies are showing signs that they are developing a pace attack that could stand comparison with the great Caribbean sides of the past, assistant coach Roddy Estwick said on Monday.
+LONDON, United Kingdom (AFP) — The West Indies are showing signs that they are developing a pace attack that could stand comparison with the great Caribbean sides of the past, Assistant Coach Roddy Estwick said yesterday.

 Their quicks also played a key role when the West Indies beat England 2-1 in the Caribbean last year.